 “We could not have done it without you taking the time to listen to our concerns, your understanding or the sound advice you provided.”

-“Jenny and Chloe provided great reassurance and support, I really felt my case was personal to them in terms of not only did they support me as a law firm, they also provided support upon my mini-meltdowns.”
+“Jenny provided great reassurance and support, I really felt my case was personal to her in terms of not only did they support me as a law firm, she also provided support upon my mini-meltdowns.”